OmniSharp/omnisharp-emacs/README.md

 ![](pics/company-mode-doc-buffer.png)

-Omnisharp's company-mode support ignores case by default, but can be made case sensitive by setting omnisharp-company-ignore-case to nil
+Omnisharp's company-mode support ignores case by default, but can be made case sensitive by setting `omnisharp-company-ignore-case` to nil.

 #### popup.el interface